Accuracy of BIM Quantity Take-Off measured through an Example

 The accuracy of BIM Quantity Take-Off and consequently material procurement!!!

 If the estimation is not correct on a project, it will affect the business negatively.
 While underestimation of the cost leads to loss of money, the overestimation may result in failure at the bidding phase.
-Even though the direct victim of this issue in traditionally fixed price contracts is a contractor, the impact of poor estimation will be seen in the entire project.
+Even though the direct victim of this issue in traditionally fixed-price contracts is a contractor, the impact of poor estimation will be seen in the entire project.

 The typical pain areas for BoQ’s industry-wide are:

 A baseline of the cost required at the various stages of project development is called cost estimation.
 The cost engineer or estimator predicts an amount at a given stage, based on the data available.
-Even though several types of cost estimation methods exist, Bill of Quantities (BOQ) Unit costs is the most commonly used.
+Even though several types of cost estimation methods exist, Bill of Quantities (BOQ) Unit costs are the most commonly used.
 In this approach, the bill of quantities assigns a unit cost to each of the components or tasks.
 If you sum the quantities that are multiplied by the corresponding unit costs, you will get the total cost of the project.
-Unit cost method is based on a simple arithmetical principle and is very accurate in estimating.
+The unit cost method is based on a simple arithmetical principle and is very accurate in estimating.
 But the proper application is essential.
 However, there are three key factors that decide the success of this method.